Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 ## Conclusion

 In this tutorial you again applied everything you learned so far and created pie charts and legends on top of that!

+This is pie chart, you should read about these here: https://eagereyes.org/pie-charts